 Food & Diet Requirements 🦴

-The right diet for your Bull-Pei should be for medium-sized breeds.
-They often will gain weight if they’re fed too much, so make sure you’re sticking to a regular schedule for feeding your dog and not leaving their food out throughout the day.
-Limit how many treats they’re given, too, and look for a high-quality dog food.
+The right diet for your Bull-Pei is one for medium-sized breeds.
+They can gain weight quickly if they’re fed too much, so make sure you stick to a regular schedule for feeding your dog and not leaving their food out throughout the day.
+Limit how many treats they’re given, too, and look for high-quality dog food.

-Just like with any type of dog, your Bull-Pei’s needs are going to change as they get older.
-It’s a good idea to speak with your vet and ask what they recommend for your dog’s diet.
-They will consider things such as the dog’s weight, their health, their energy, and their age.
+Just like with any dog, your Bull-Pei’s needs will change as they get older.
+It’s a good idea to ask your vet what they recommend for your dog’s diet.
+They will consider the dog’s weight, health, energy, and age.

-Since the Bull-Pei is made up of two breeds that don’t require a lot of exercise, a Bull-Pei will be happy with a few short sessions of exercise throughout the day.
-They also may have problems due to the weather, since they don’t do well with extreme weather.
-You should take precautions during exercise in weather that’s really cold or really hot.
+Since the Bull-Pei comes from two breeds that don’t require a lot of exercise, they will be happy with a few short sessions of exercise throughout the day.
+They also may have problems due to the weather since they don’t do well with extreme weather.
+You should take precautions during exercise in weather that’s too cold or hot.

 Bull-Peis are pretty easy to train, although they tend to be stubborn.
-They are easy to housetrain and they’re very smart.
-Early training and socialization will help bring out the best in the Bull Pei.
+They are easy to housetrain, and they’re very smart.
+Early training and socialization will help bring out the best in your pet.
 Be consistent, patient, and firm when training.
 They respond well to rewards and praise rather than scolding and punishment, so keep that in mind when you’re training.

-A Bull-Pei will need to be groomed moderately to help them to stay looking good and healthy.
-They will shed moderately throughout the year, but this will increase during their shedding time, so you will need to vacuum regularly.
+A Bull-Pei will need to be groomed moderately to keep them looking good and healthy.
+They shed moderately throughout the year, but it will increase during their shedding time, so you will need to vacuum regularly.
 Hair is going to get on your furniture and clothing.
-Daily brushing is needed during the heavy shedding times and 2-3 times per week during the moderate shedding.
+Daily brushing is needed during the heavy shedding times and two to three times per week during the moderate shedding.

-Bathe your Bull-Pei when needed with a dog shampoo, and make sure he’s completely dry, especially in his wrinkles.
-It’s also possible to use a dampened cloth to keep them clean between baths to help with avoiding infection.
-Check his ears and wipe them using a cotton ball and a solution especially for cleaning your dog’s ears once per week.
-Clip his nails when they are too long or take him to the groomer.
+Bathe your Bull-Pei when needed with a dog shampoo, and make sure they’re completely dry, especially in their wrinkles.
+It’s also possible to use a dampened cloth to keep them clean between baths to help avoid infection.
+Check their ears and wipe them using a cotton ball and a solution designed for dogs once per week.
+You can clip their nails or take them to the groomer when they are too long.

-Finally, brush his teeth 2-3 times per week.
+Finally, brush their teeth at least two to three times per week.

-As it is with most mixed breeds, a Bull-Pei may come with the same types of conditions that English Bulldogs and Shar-Pei face.
+As with most mixed breeds, a Bull-Pei may come with the same conditions that English Bulldogs and Shar-Pei face.
 Even though most of the dogs are healthy in general, some may have a few problems with their health.
-That’s why you must take your dog to the vet and take good care of them.
+That’s why you must take your dog to the vet regularly and take good care of them.

 Bull-Peis are affectionate, protective, and loving dogs.
 They are energetic, curious, playful, and sometimes stubborn.
-These dogs can also be gentle, although sometimes they are territorial.
-Bull-Peis are very alert and are wary of strangers until they are acquainted with them.
+They can also be gentle, but sometimes they are territorial.
+Bull-Peis are very alert and wary of strangers until they are acquainted.